Parties in J-K vow to challenge any move to include 'non-locals' in electoral tolls; BJP hits out | Politics

 - India

-Any decision to include ''non-locals'' in electoral rolls in Jammu and Kashmir is unacceptable and would be contested by all means including in court, Nation Conference president Farooq Abdullah said on Monday after a meeting of nine parties over the issue.
+Any decision to include ''non-locals'' in electoral rolls in Jammu and Kashmir is unacceptable and will be contested by all means including in court, Nation Conference president Farooq Abdullah said on Monday after a meeting of nine parties here over the issue.

+Abdullah said they were united against the move to extend the voting right to ''outsiders'' as it would rob Jammu and Kashmir of its identity.

-The meeting was attended by the NC, Congress, PDP, Awami National Conference (ANC), Shiv Sena, CPI, CPI(M), JDU and the Akali Dal Mann.
-However, Sajad Lone-led People's Conference and Altaf Bukhar's Apni Party stayed away.
+The meeting, called by Abdullah, was attended by leaders of the Congress, PDP, Awami National Conference (ANC), Shiv Sena, CPI, CPI(M), JDU and the Akali Dal Mann.
+However, Sajjad Lone-led People's Conference and Altaf Bukhar's Apni Party stayed away.

 Dissatisfied with the clarification, the NC and other parties claimed the administration has not addressed their main concern on whether ''outsiders'' ordinarily residing in J-K will be allowed to enroll as voters.